PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The Wizard looked at the Chamberlain sharply and hissed, "My name is Alston Dimsbury."

 "Dimsbury, A wizard of considerable evil," the Chamberlain said.
-But the wizard's look darkened and more imaginative people in the crowd believed that they saw flames forming in the Wizard's eyes.
+But the wizard's look darkened, and more imaginative people in the crowd believed that they saw flames forming in the Wizard's eyes.

 "…who's reputation is much maligned," the Chamberlain added diplomatically.